khazanahdigital/129tal/README.md

-# TAL Landscaping Website
+# Landscape Design Malaysia Website

-A modern, professional website for TAL Landscaping business built with HTML, CSS, and JavaScript.
+A modern, professional website for Landscape Design Malaysia business built with HTML, CSS, and JavaScript.

 ## Features